PepeOnGithub/Pepes-Portfolio/README.md

 ## 📖 Usage
 - Select the Java Pack:

-- Click the "Upload Pack" button and choose the Java Edition resource pack (ZIP file) you want to convert.
+- Click the "Upload Java Texture Pack" button and choose the Java Edition resource pack (ZIP file) you want to convert.
 Convert the Pack:

 - Click the "Convert Pack" button to start the conversion process.
 The progress bar will indicate the progress.